Join our list

 At times I was surrounded by happy, gregarious people – families, friends, couples, children, stag or hen parties, retirees – dining, drinking, or reveling in the squares and parks.
 Then, I would turn a corner and find myself practically alone on a quiet, narrow, cobbled street with interesting shops, or atop a hill with a stunning view of the largest ancient castle in Europe.
 It amazed me that in a city with a constant buzz and people awake at all hours, that I could find these quiet, solitary places so easily.

 It’s no wonder this Bohemian city in the Czech Republic is one of the top five most visited European cities, and one I think every Winetraveler needs to experience.
+If you’re considering visiting Prague, be sure to check for current flight deals here and some top-rated hotel options here.

 Wine in Beer Country?